 Difference Between EAN-13 and UPC-A Barcodes

 UPC-A Barcodes are basically a subset of EAN-13 Barcodes.
-If the first digit on the EAN-13 number is a ‘0’, then the bars will be of both the EAN-13 and the UPC-A (without the leading ‘0’) will be identical.
-The displacement of the human readable numbers below differ between the UPC-A and EAN-13 barcodes however, this is the biggest difference.
-Both barcodes can be scanned by the majority of scanners easily.
+If the first digit on the EAN-13 number is a ‘0’, then the bars of both the EAN-13 and the UPC-A (without the leading ‘0’) will be identical.
+The displacement of the human-readable numbers below differs between the UPC-A and EAN-13 barcodes; however, this is the most significant difference between the two.
+Both barcodes can be easily scanned by the majority of scanners.

 Difference EAN-13 and UPC-A